mdancho84/mdancho84.github.io/_drafts/my-4-most-important-explainable-ai-visualizations-modelstudio.md

 image_preview: "/assets/modelstudio-thumb.jpg"

 ---
-The `modelStudio` package is a new R package that makes it easy to interactively explain models using state-of-the-art techniques like Shapley Values, Break Down plots, and Partial Dependence.
-I was **_shocked_** at how quickly I could get up and running.
+The `modelStudio` package is a new R package that makes it easy to interactively explain machine learning models using state-of-the-art techniques like Shapley Values, Break Down plots, and Partial Dependence.
+I was **_shocked_** at how quickly I could get up and running!
 In the **next 10-minutes**, we'll learn how to make my **4 most important Explainable AI plots**:

 * 1: Feature Importance
 * 2: Break Down Plot